craftcms/docs/docs/.artifacts/cms/5.x/addresses.md

 #### `orderBy`

 Determines the order that the addresses should be returned in.
-(If empty, defaults to `dateCreated DESC`.)
+(If empty, defaults to `dateCreated DESC,
+    elements.id`.)